tulane-cmps6610-fall-2025/problem-set-04-arturoAltamirano/answers.md

 We want to memoize all previously seen values, and want to build from the bottom up since each timestep represents an individual subproblem that we want to continously build upon.

+This specification was too complex for me to implement in Standard ML(I like Standard ML because the documentation from CMU is very extensive, but the language is inherently more complex), I will use SPARC instead:

 **SPECIFICATION NEEDED**

 - **5a.**

 Yes, because at each time step there is a solution which is optimal.
-By viewing the start times as our timesteps, we can
+By viewing the start times as our timesteps, we can form the following recurrence:

+**Recurrence Needed**

 - **5b.**